 HOLLYWOOD CHINESE at THE FORMOSA offers a nostalgic, yet thought-provoking glimpse into cinema’s fascination with the Chinese.
 Commissioned by the iconic Formosa Cafe as part of their restoration, the exhibit highlights select photos and lobby cards from author and filmmaker Arthur Dong’s collection of movie memorabilia centered on the depiction of the Chinese in American feature films.

 Curated by Arthur Dong and designed by Max Shapovalov, the show covers the silent era and up to 1969, which align with the Formosa Cafe’s earlier years and through it’s peak period.
 Dong adds, “I’ve organized the exhibit into a range of themes and genres, including westerns, crime dramas, and musicals.
-Together, they’ll chronicle some of the ways Hollywood has constructed the Chinese image and persona, and will single out Asian American artists who have contributed to film culture and cinema history.”
+Together, they chronicle some of the ways Hollywood has constructed the Chinese image and persona, and single out Asian American artists who have contributed to film culture and cinema history.”

 The venerated Formosa Cafe has long been a destination restaurant and watering hole for celebrities and filmmakers, especially those working in nearby studios.
 But in December 2016, the 94-year-old eatery unexpectedly closed its doors.
 Two-and-a-half years later, the Formosa re-opened on June 28, 2019.

-Ownership is now under the 1933 Group, who has already restored an impressive portfolio of historic bars in Los Angeles, including the Highland Park Bowl, the Idle Hour, and the Harlowe.
+Ownership is now under the 1933 Group, who has restored an impressive portfolio of historic bars in Los Angeles, including the Highland Park Bowl, the Idle Hour, and the Harlowe.
 Upholding the company’s dedication to preservation, the 1933 Group recognizes the Formosa Cafe as “a true Hollywood landmark in the grandest sense” and was careful to “honor every detail in the restoration.”
 The city of West Hollywood has recently designated the restaurant a local cultural resource.

 1933 Group partner Bobby Green said, “The contributions of Chinese Americans to this city as well as Hollywood hasn’t been fully recognized.
 As a fan of Arthur’s first book Forbidden City, USA, I knew he was the perfect person to showcase the Chinese American influence on early Hollywood, and what better place to tell this story than the beloved Formosa.”